en_USEnglish

 User interface

-The user interface is a crucial aspect of iPhone application development.
-Xcode offers a tool called Interface Builder, which lets you create and manage your application's user interface.
+The user interface is a crucial aspect of iPhone app development.
+Xcode offers a tool called Interface Builder, which allows you to create and manage your app's user interface.

 Using the Builder interface

-In the Builder interface, you can create views and add controls such as buttons, text fields, tables and so on.
-You can also configure the properties of each view, such as background color, size and position.
+In the Builder interface, you can create views and add controls such as buttons, text fields, tables, and more.
+You can also configure each view's properties, such as background color, size, and position.

 Stock and outlet management